 Visit The Duomo Complex, Church of Santa Croce, The Cathedral, The Uffizi Gallery, Galleria dell'Accademia, Ponte Vecchio, Palazzo Vecchio, Pitti Palace, Boboli Gardens and so much more.

-The beautiful town of Siena is the largest of hill towns that are scattered among Tuscany.
+The beautiful town of Siena is the largest of the hill towns that are scattered among Tuscany.
 The city is famous for its large square, Piazza Del Campo, winding medieval alleyways, and the Palio, a historic horse race that takes place twice during the summer months.
 Today, Siena continues to maintain a distinctively medieval atmosphere and is a great place to discover Tuscany at its medieval best, with numerous gothic palaces, pastry shops and unequaled altarpieces.

-Visit and discover the Cathedral of Santa Maria Assunta; Piazza del Campo; Palazzo Pubblico; Torre del Mangia; Biblioteca Piccolomini; Siena National Gallery; Church of San Domenico; Piazza Salimbeni; Porta Pispini; Siena Civic Museum and so much more.
+Visit and discover the Cathedral of Santa Maria Assunta, Piazza del Campo, Palazzo Pubblico, Torre del Mangia, Biblioteca Piccolomini, Siena National Gallery, Church of San Domenico, Piazza Salimbeni, Porta Pispini, Siena Civic Museum and so much more.

 Rome is undeniably stunning, from its rich ancient culture, delectable cuisine and coffees to its uniquely European experiences.
 This city is packed full of sights; with thousands of years of history layered upon itself - you'll find everything from Roman ruins to Renaissance art.
 It's also home to Vatican City, and sights galore.